-- Upton Junior School will do all we reasonably can to limit children's exposure to online risks through school provided IT systems and will ensure that appropriate filtering and monitoring systems are in place. - Appropriate filtering and monitoring is provided by netsweeper and schools broadband.
-This is monitored on a weekly basis and checks on the filtering and monitoring are made frequently through UK Safer Internet Centre. - If pupils/students or staff discover unsuitable sites or material, they are required to: Close lid on laptops, turn screens off or press home button on tablets.
-They should then report the issue to a member of staff immediately.

-The member of staff will then report this issue to IT technicians. - Our leadership team and relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the relevant agencies, such as the Internet Watch Foundation and the police.

-- When implementing appropriate filtering and monitoring, Upton Junior School will ensure that "over blocking" does not lead to unreasonable restrictions as to what children can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of Upton Junior School's approach to online safety. - Pupils/students will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - Internet use will be supervised by staff as appropriate to pupils/students age and ability. - Pupils/students will be directed to use age/ability appropriate online resources and tools by staff.
+- Liberty Training will do all we reasonably can to limit children's exposure to online risks through college provided IT systems and will ensure that appropriate filtering and monitoring systems are in place.
+Further details can be found in our IT procedures and policy. - All decisions will be informed in part by the risk assessment required by the Prevent Duty (See Appendix 6) and is formed based on the age/ability/need of our learners, the number of our learners, how often they access IT systems and the proportionality of costs vs risks.
+We have consulted the UK Safer Internet Centre which has published guidance as to what "appropriate" filtering and monitoring might look like. - If learners or staff discover unsuitable sites or material, they are required to: turn off monitor/screen, report the concern immediately to a member of staff who will escalate as appropriate. - Our leadership team and relevant staff have an awareness and understanding of the filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified. - All users will be informed that use of our systems can be monitored, and that monitoring will be in line with data protection, human rights, and privacy legislation. - Filtering breaches or concerns identified through our monitoring approaches will be recorded and reported to the DSL who will respond as appropriate. - Any access to material believed to be illegal will be reported immediately to the relevant agencies, such as the Internet Watch Foundation and the police. - When implementing appropriate filtering and monitoring, Liberty Training will ensure that "over blocking" does not lead to unreasonable restrictions as to what learners can be taught with regards to online teaching and safeguarding. - Whilst filtering and monitoring is an important part of our online safety responsibilities, it is only one part of Liberty Training's approach to online safety. - Learners will use appropriate search tools, apps and online resources as identified by staff, following an informed risk assessment. - o Internet use will be supervised by staff as appropriate to learner's age/ability/need. - o Learners will be directed to use age/ability appropriate online resources and tools by staff.